 Accidents happen, but damaging something in your room and keeping it a secret can actually harm staff or future guests.
 Matthew, founder of thetravelblogs.com, says a guest once cut his foot on a shard of glass. “[Glass is] very hard to spot, even if you know it is there, so although the room was cleaned, there was one piece that the housekeeper missed,” he says.
 “We ended up comping that man’s night in the hotel all because the previous guest didn’t make the team aware of broken glass in his room.”

 “We always want to save money when we travel,” says Tristram.
 “Some guests will bring their portable cooking appliances with them during their stay, and this can cause a few problems, primarily if the hotel room doesn’t have any kitchenette area.”
 These cooking appliances can set off a hotel’s fire alarm system or cause an actual fire, so stick with no-cook meals if you want to save a few bucks on food.
 Here are 8 things to never order from hotel room service.

 Leave important jewelry in your suitcase or dresser

 IMG Stock Studio/Shutterstock

 Hospitality businesses can’t always stop thieves from putting their sticky fingers where they don’t belong, so don’t leave your precious jewels, wallets, or purses in your room, unless it’s in a hotel-provided safe, says a Farmers Insurance Group representative.
 Your homeowners or renters policy may provide coverage for your belongings while you are traveling, so it’s important to report any lost or stolen items as soon as possible.
-Don’t miss these other tips for protecting your belongings in a hotel.

 Keep your bathroom door ajar when taking a shower